Equal Employment Opportunity Complaint Process

 The Complaint Process

-3. Appeals
+Appeals

-Appealing Parties should notify EEOA within ten (10) business days of their intent to appeal after receiving the "Notification of Investigation Outcome" sent to all parties.
-Parties will be provided with an "Appeal Request" form to be submitted directly to the EEOA office or sent via email at [email protected].
-Within ten (10) business days from receipt of the "Appeals Request", the EEOA team will convene an appeals committee comprised of HR directors and University Administrators to review the appeal request.
+gwu [dot] edu.
+Within ten (10) business days from receipt of the "Appeal Request", the EEOA team will convene an appeals committee comprised of HR directors and/or University Administrators to review the appeal request.
 If the Committee finds grounds for appeal, they will review the investigation file to determine whether EEOA's findings were clearly erroneous based on the evidence provided or improper application of a university policy.
-While Parties cannot submit new evidence that was available at the time of the investigation, they may submit newly available evidence that is likely to have changed the outcome of the investigation.
-Similarly, the Committee may request additional information necessary to their review from the parties and/or the EEOA investigator.
+While Parties cannot submit new evidence on appeal that was available at the time of the investigation, they may submit newly available evidence that is likely to have changed the outcome of the investigation.
+In its discretion, the Committee may request from the parties and/or the EEOA investigator additional information necessary to their review.
 The Committee's determination is final and cannot be appealed further.

 Administrative Discretion

-• In limited situations, the EEOA Office will conduct an investigation into allegation(s) of a violation of university policies and procedures where no staff member has filed a specific complaint.
+- In limited situations, the EEOA Office will conduct an investigation into allegation(s) of a violation of university policies and procedures where no staff member has filed a specific complaint.

 Timeframe